emqx/emqx-docs/en_US/data-integration/data-bridge-pulsar.md

 This section describes the preparations you need to complete before you start to create the Pulsar data bridges in EMQX Dashboard.

-This tutorial assumes you run EMQX and Pulsar on the local machine.
-If you have Pulsar and EMQX running remotely, adjust the settings accordingly.

 ### Prerequisites

 - Knowledge about EMQX data integration [rules](./rules.md)